Difference Between FCFF vs FCFE

 Free cash flow refers to the cash available to investors after paying for operating and investing expenditures.
 The two types of free cash flow measures used in valuation are Free cash flow to the firm (FCFF) and Free cash flow to equity (FCFE).

-Usually, when we talk about free cash flow we are referring to FCFF.
+Usually, when discussing free cash flow, we refer to FCFF.
 FCFF is usually computed by adjusting operating EBIT for non-cash expenses and fixed and working capital investments.

 FCFF= Operating EBIT- Taxes + Depreciation/Amortization (non-cash expenses)- fixed capital expenditure-Increase in net working capital